Static analysis using functional abstraction

 uses a similar encoding to implement an argument parser that can

-page from the program definition.
+generate a --help page from the program definition.
 The

 PureScript package argparse-basic